Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: RESULTS

 \subsection{Simulator Evaluation}

 Figure~\ref{fig:simulator_optimisation} shows the progress of the scoring function $J(\Theta)$ during the steps of the Bayesian optimisation procedure on the MOGli data.
+Additionally, in Figure~\ref{fig:three_simulator_illustration}, we show snapshots of simulator outputs for a MOGli dive at the beginning, intermediate, and final steps of the procedure.
+The refinement of the simulator output distribution with respect to the true surfacing location is evident.

-Several values for the spread penalty $\lambda_{\text{reg}}$ were tested, and the parameters that obtained the best $J(\Theta)$ on the validation set were chosen ($\lambda_{\text{reg}} = 1$ for MOGli, corresponding to the figure shown and $\lambda_{\text{reg}} = 0$ for \Esw{}).
+Several values for the spread penalty $\lambda_{\text{reg}}$ were tested, and the parameters that obtained the best $J(\Theta)$ on the validation set were chosen ($\lambda_{\text{reg}} = 1$ for MOGli, corresponding to the figures shown, and $\lambda_{\text{reg}} = 0$ for \Esw{}).
+The dive durations can realistically be treated as approximately constant in the MOGli region given the assumption of fixed control parameters and the fact that the bathymetry is consistent throughout the transect.
+Therefore, the duration score coefficient for MOGli is $\lambda_{\text{dur}}=0$.
+In contrast, we set $\lambda_{\text{dur}}=1$ in the \Esw{} region as the eastern ends of the \Esw{} transects are $20-40$ m deeper than the western ends.
+The variation in bathymetry induces variation in dive durations given fixed dive control parameters (i.e., dive durations increase in deeper regions).
+The standard deviation $\sigma=700$ was estimated based on data from the first phase which used manual piloting (Section~\ref{sub:deployments}).

 In Table~\ref{tab:dive_metrics}, we report several metrics concerning simulator performance on the deployment data (not seen during training or model selection).
 The distances of the dives output by the simulator were close to their true average on \Esw{}, but noticeably underestimated for MOGli.
 The distance between the true and simulated surfacing locations is around $1.5$ km on average for all deployments (though it is inherently challenging to draw conclusions by comparing an individual sample with the empirical mean of the simulator distribution).
-In contrast, the dive durations were more accurate for MOGli, as there is increased variation in the bathymetry between the eastern and western ends of the \Esw{} region.
+In contrast, the dive durations were more accurate for MOGli given the aforementioned variation in bathymetry for \Esw{}.
+The mean log-likelihood $\bar{\ell}$ degraded on the deployment data compared to the training data, as would be expected.
+On the deployment data, the optimised simulator parameters yielded scores of $\bar{\ell}=-9.29$ for MOGli and $\bar{\ell}=-106.00$ for \Esw{}, which are significantly better than those of randomly chosen parameters at the start of optimisation ($\bar{\ell} \approx -32$ and $\bar{\ell} \approx -285$ respectively).
+This evidences the benefits of the proposed tuning procedure.
+The log-likelihood scores are worse for \Esw{} compared to MOGli due to the stronger currents in this tidal region.